- log_destination (string)

 - log_temp_files (integer)

-Controls logging of use of temporary files.
+Controls logging of temporary file names and sizes.
 Temporary files can be created for sorts, hashes, and temporary query results.
 A log entry is made for each temporary file when it is deleted.
-A value of zero logs all temporary files, while positive values log only files whose size is greater than or equal to the specified number of kilobytes.
+A value of zero logs all temporary file information, while positive values log only files whose size is greater than or equal to the specified number of kilobytes.
 The default setting is -1, which disables such logging.
 Only superusers can change this setting.

 - log_timezone (string)

-Sets the time zone used for timestamps written in the log.
-Unlike timezone, this value is cluster-wide, so that all sessions will report timestamps consistently.
-The default is unknown, which means to use whatever the system environment specifies as the time zone.
+Sets the time zone used for timestamps written in the server log.
+Unlike TimeZone, this value is cluster-wide, so that all sessions will report timestamps consistently.
+The built-in default is GMT, but that is typically overridden in postgresql.conf; initdb will install a setting there corresponding to its system environment.
 See Section 8.5.3 for more information.
 This parameter can only be set in the postgresql.conf file or on the server command line.

 Including csvlog in the log_destination list provides a convenient way to import log files into a database table.
-This option emits log lines in comma-separated-value format, with these columns: timestamp with milliseconds, user name, database name, process ID, host:port number, session ID, per-session or -process line number, command tag, session start time, virtual transaction ID, regular transaction id, error severity, SQL state code, error message, error message detail, hint, internal query that led to the error (if any), character count of the error position thereof, error context, user query that led to the error (if any and enabled by log_min_error_statement), character count of the error position thereof, location of the error in the PostgreSQL source code (if log_error_verbosity is set to verbose).
+This option emits log lines in comma-separated-values (CSV) format, with these columns: time stamp with milliseconds, user name, database name, process ID, client host:port number, session ID, per-session line number, command tag, session start time, virtual transaction ID, regular transaction ID, error severity, SQLSTATE code, error message, error message detail, hint, internal query that led to the error (if any), character count of the error position therein, error context, user query that led to the error (if any and enabled by log_min_error_statement), character count of the error position therein, location of the error in the PostgreSQL source code (if log_error_verbosity is set to verbose), and application name.
 Here is a sample table definition for storing CSV-format log output:

 To import a log file into this table, use the COPY FROM command: